 The next part of the campervan wiring diagram is shore power.
-Shore power allows us top hook up to mains and charge up (eg. at a campsite).
+Shore power allows us to hook up to mains and charge up (eg. at a campsite).
 I have found shore power essential to my van travels as I travel a lot in winter.
+Relate guide: Shore power.

 First we install a mains shore power inlet in the side of the van (read the guide on how to do that here).
 This allows us to take AC 110/230v power into the van from the exterior.
 As a result, we will be using 3-core cable (live, neutral, and ground), rather than just positive and negative 12v cabling.
 It is recommended to use stranded wire rather than solid wire in van conversions due to the shaking of the vehicle, though this is getting nitty-gritty.

 We run 3-core cable from the shore power inlet to an RCD consumer unit (garage unit).
 A consumer unit is a distribution board; an apparatus that contains a switch (RCD) and two circuit-breakers.

 From here, we run cable in two different directions:

 a) From the consumer unit, we run 3-core cable directly to a plug socket - this allows us to power devices (eg. laptop) directly off mains when we are plugged in at a campsite.